Study in England, Wales or Scotland

 EU-citizens don’t need a visa for short term courses (6 months or less) in the United Kingdom, but non-EU nationals need to apply for a short term visa.
 For studies over 6 months all international students need to apply for a Student Visa to the United Kingdom.

 Non EU nationals must apply for a student visa for long term studies in the UK.

-Brexit is not yet finalized, but it is very likely to involve a lot of changes for EU-students in the UK:
+Brexit came into effect in 2021.
+Non EU-students was not affected, but it involved a lot of changes for EU-students in the UK:

-- EU-students will probably need to apply for student visa to study in the UK
+- EU-students now need to apply for student visa to study in the UK longer than 6 months

 - EU-students right to work was limited to 20 hours per week.

 Can you help me to study in the UK?

 Yes, we have partners who can help you to choose and apply to ALL universities and many language schools in Great Britain.
 However, please note that we cannot help you fund your course so you will need savings to cover tuition fees and living costs.
 Fill out our request form and we will send you more information about studying in Great Britain.